-People have always been at the centre of healthcare: people who deliver care; people who receive care; and people who invest in care, yet today new technology is working alongside people like never before in the fight against cancer and other diseases.
+People have always been at the centre of healthcare: people who deliver care, people who receive care, and people who invest in care.
+Yet today, new technology is working alongside people like never before in the fight against cancer and other diseases.

 It is estimated that one in every two people in the UK will develop cancer during their lifetime1, which amounts to over 2.5 million people currently receiving cancer care2.
 People living with cancer deserve the best possible diagnosis and treatment.
-And this can be best delivered by combining the expertise of healthcare professionals with technological advancements.
+This can be best delivered by combining the expertise of healthcare professionals with technological advancements.

 Supporting decision-making for cancer patients